victorskl/vim/README.md

 git clone https://github.com/victorskl/vim.git
 cd vim
 git archive master -o vim.zip
-unzip -v vim.zip -d ~
+unzip vim.zip -d ~
-ls -al ~
 ```

+You can see the action right away by `vi .vimrc` and, customizing it more or, `:q!` and start coding!

 ### Further customization

-The archive zip contains `.vim` directory and `.vimrc` file.
-These two artifacts are the key distribution artifact.
+The `git archive` zip contains `.vim` directory and `.vimrc` file.
+These two artifacts are the key distribution.
 You may wish to fork this repo, add more plugins into `.vim` folder, update `.vimrc` accordingly and then follow `How to use` steps.